 There is nothing to force insurers to offer better rates for ex-offenders, however, so the guidelines will not necessarily make cover cheaper for those in this group.

-But they do mean that customers with convictions should be treated fairly when they are looking for insurance.
-Should you need more information on cancel or change your policy then contact your current provider.
+But it does mean that customers with convictions should be treated fairly when they are looking for insurance.

 Rules when applying for cover

 When you sign up for an insurance policy, the law states you have to disclose “all material facts”.

 This applies even if you are not asked about them specifically on any application form.